adithyavk9/Vcc/README.md

    Run `docker build -t app .` to build the image.

 6. **Run the Docker Container**
-   Start the container with `docker run -p 5000:5000 app`.
+   Start the container with `docker run -p 5000:5000 app`

 ## Author